Australian lager

 Australian lager is pale lager that is produced in Australia.
 The pale lager-style beer originated in Europe in the mid-19th century, and moved to Australia with German immigrants.
 As a general trend outside of Bavaria and the Czech Republic where the beers may be firmly hopped, pale lager developed as a modestly hopped beer, and sometimes used adjuncts such as rice or corn – and this was also true in Australia.

 Beer from XXXX, various Tooheys' brands, Victoria Bitter (which is classified as a lager), West End Draught, Swan, Young Henrys, and Foster's Lager, are Australian lagers.
-An Australian lager with an amber hue and slightly bitter flavour typically brewed with Pride of Ringwood hops or its descendants.
+An Australian lager has an amber hue and slightly bitter flavour typically brewed with Pride of Ringwood hops or its descendants.